Preface

 1. Concerning Boys and Girls of School Age . . . pg.
 176

-Part IV 'It Is Written' - Some Studies In Character Development from Literature
+Part IV 'It Is Written' - Some Studies in How Character Evolves (examples taken from Literature)

 1. Jorn Uhl and Thomas Carlyle: Two Peasant Boys . . . pg.
 273